 In the Petition for Writ of Certiorari, Petitioner argues that the hearing officer's failure to issue subpoenas deprived Petitioner of procedural due process.
-Additionally, Petitioner argues that the breath test results were inadmissible because the samples were obtained by using an unapproved and unreliable breath testing machine.
-Last, Petitioner argues that the breath test results should have been excluded because the breath test regulations are insufficient due to the lack of a uniform method of administration.
-Conversely, the for persons not identified in the statute that provides the hearing officer the power to subpoena witnesses.
+Second, Petitioner argues that the breath test results were inadmissible because the samples were obtained by using an unapproved and unreliable breath testing machine.
+Third, Petitioner argues that the breath test results should have been excluded because the breath test regulations are insufficient due to the lack of a uniform method of administration.
+Fourth, Petitioner argues that the Deputy did not have probable cause or jurisdiction to stop Petitioner's vehicle.
+Fifth, Petitioner argues that the Deputy did not have probable cause to detain Petitioner longer than necessary to issue a citation pending arrival of an additional deputy.
+Last, Petitioner argues that he was illegally arrested in violation of section 90.105, Florida Statutes.
+Conversely, the Department argues that the hearing officer properly denied Petitioner's request for subpoenas for persons not identified in the statute that provides the hearing officer the power to subpoena witnesses.

 Additionally, the Department contends that the Department's Order sustaining Petitioner's suspension conforms to the essential requirements of the law and is supported by competent substantial evidence.

 At issue in the instant case is whether the hearing officer departed from the essential requirements of the law in interpreting section 322.2615(6)(b) to prohibit the issuance of subpoenas for specific persons identified in the breath test result documents submitted by the Department.
-After the Department filed its Response to the Petition for Writ of Certiorari, it filed a motion to abate and remand the case, as to the subpoena issue.
-As a basis for the motion to abate, the Department cited the Second District's decision in Yankey v.
+After the Department filed its Response to the Petition for Writ of Certiorari, Petitioner filed a notice of supplemental authority citing the Second District's decision in Yankey v.
 Dep't of Highway Safety & Motor Vehicles, 6 So.
 3d 633 (Fla.
 2d DCA 2009) (finding that when the department relies upon a document prepared by an agency inspector to properly validate the breath test results, section 322.2615, Florida Statutes, permits the driver to subpoena the inspector identified in that document).
-The motion to abate is currently pending along with the Petition.
+This case is controlling authority on the subpoena issue in the instant case.